ropensci/mapscanner/cran-comments.md

 This is a first submission.
 There is no accompanying DOI because the study for which the package was developed was field-based, and could not happen due to COVID.
 We hope to continue the study in the near future, and will include a DOI as soon as practicable.
 Modifications make in response to feedback from the initial submission attempt are:

 - Description does not include the phrase "This package ...", or the package name.
+- All 'requireNamespace' calls now wrapped in 'if' conditions
 - All functions now document return values, including from functions called for side-effects only.
 - Code in examples which was previously commented out has now been wrapped in `\dontrun{}`.
 - One line in vignette which inadvertently wrote file to that directory now writes to `tempdir()`.